Madison de Rozario

 Madison de Rozario, OAM (born 24 November 1993) is an Australian Paralympic athlete and wheelchair racer who specialises in middle and long-distance events.
-She competed at the 2008 Beijing, 2012 London, 2016 Rio and 2020 Tokyo Summer Paralympics, winning two gold medals, three silver and a bronze.
+She competed at the 2008 Beijing, 2012 London, 2016 Rio, 2020 Tokyo and 2024 Paris Paralympics, winning two gold, four silver and two bronze medals.
 She has also won ten medals (three gold, three silver and four bronze) at the World Para Athletics Championships and four gold at the Commonwealth Games.
 De Rozario holds the world record in the Women's 800m T53 and formerly in the Women's 1500m T53/54.

 Personal

 De Rozario was born on 24 November 1993 and grew up in Perth, Western Australia.
 At the age of four, she developed transverse myelitis, a neurological disease which inflames the spinal cord and which resulted in her wheelchair use.

 De Rozario's surname is of Portuguese origin.
-Her father was born in Singapore and her mother is originally from Australia.
+Her Singaporean-born father is of Eurasian descent and her mother is Australian.
+She studied Sports Science at Murdoch University in Perth, Western Australia, from 2011 to 2014.